Mary Snyder Shall, P.T., Ph.D.

 Education at the Ph.D. level is a highly independent adventure.
 The curricula offered by the Department of Physical Therapy through joint ventures with other departments allow students the opportunity to focus on highly divergent aspects of research related to physical therapy.
 Each of the programs also offers students opportunity to hone teaching skills in preparation for a well-rounded academic career.

 Regardless of the chosen program or track, each Ph.D. student conducts a substantial original research project.
 Individuals interested in doctoral education are encouraged to examine the research interest areas of faculty in each of the participating departments and to consult with the program directors before submitting their application to a specific program.

 Applications are encouraged from individuals who are practicing physical therapists.
 Applicants must have graduated from a physical therapy educational program approved by the American Physical Therapy Association.
-International students must have an equivalent level of education as determined by the Office of International Admissions.
+International students must have an equivalent level of education as determined by the International Admissions.
 Individuals who are not physical therapists are not accepted into the advanced degree programs.